meinardmueller/synctoolbox/README.md

 ## Contributing

 We are happy for suggestions and contributions.
-However, to facilitate the synchronization, we would be grateful for either directly contacting us via email (meinard.mueller@audiolabs-erlangen.de) or for creating an issue in our Github repository.
+We would be grateful for either directly contacting us via email (meinard.mueller@audiolabs-erlangen.de) or for creating an issue in our Github repository.
 Please do not submit a pull request without prior consultation with us.

 ## Acknowledgements